They Turned Up Again

 Fourth, I reckoned I’d enjoy having her along, given what I’d already seen of her character and humble but adventurous nature.

-So I emailed her to say maybe God was on the move and might be about to do something super special for her and her African friend.
+So I emailed her to say maybe Aslan was on the move and might be about to do something super special for her and her African friend.
 A lot of other things would have to fall into place, so you better keep praying.

 Late in the afternoon on conference check-in day I was hanging down at the shore of Lake Victoria, chewing all this over while watching the various birds who were out and about — cattle egrets preening, a pied kingfisher helicoptering, marabou storks stalking.
 All carrying on as only birds do.